BSidesSF/bsidessf.github.io/_pages/cfp.md

 ---
 layout: page
-title: "BSidesSF 2022 Call For Participation"
+title: "BSidesSF 2023 Call For Participation"
 ---

-The BSidesSF 2022 CFP is now closed.
-See all our amazing presenters June 4-5, 2022 in San Francisco.
+The BSidesSF 2023 CFP has not yet opened.
+Stay tuned for more information.

 Questions?
 E-mail program [at] bsidessf.org